the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab5_while_loops/_index.md

 ## [1] Hailstone Sequence

-### [Calculating the Sequence]
-Now that you've gotten practice with `while` loops, you will be exploring a special sequence known as the hailstone sequence.
+Now that you've gotten practice with `while` loops, **you will be exploring a special sequence known as the hailstone sequence**.

 **This sequence results from the following rules** (known as the Collatz conjecture):
 - take any positive number `n`